badd-labs/badd-labs/lab4-2019/README.md

 ![Contract design diagram](lab-escrow2.jpg)

 A system design to implement the above workflow is to write a smart contract that plays the role of escrow service.
-Here, your escrow smart contract relies on, in addition to its own contract address, three externally owned addresses (**EOA**): a seller, a buyer and an offline arbitrator.
+Here, your escrow smart contract relies on, in addition to its own contract address, three externally owned addresses (**EOA**): a seller, a buyer and an offline mediator.
 Each account possesses certain **tokens**.
 Minimally, the system runs two smart contracts, an escrow contract and a token contract.
 And the addresses (EOAs) are hard-coded.

 In the following, you will design and implement a Ethereum-based escrow service, **iteratively**.
 First (in Task 1 and 2), you will implement the basic two-contract design described as above.
 Then (in Task 3), you will be asked to base the escrow service on Ether, instead of escrow-specific token.
 After that (in Task 4), you will extend the design by supporting account and product managements/registration.